The Floured Table

 • Mix in the toasted chopped pecans and orange zest.

-• Pour the batter into the pan.
+• Pour the dough into the pan.
 It will be quite thick, and won't look like there's enough.
 It's OK!
-Carefully spread the batter to the edges of the pan, making sure there are no areas of the pan left bare.
+Carefully spread dough to the edges of the pan, making sure there are no areas of the pan left bare.

 • Bake for 15-17 minutes, until bars are just beginning to turn golden and the top has turned dull.
 Your finger should only leave a slight indentation.